divyajeettt/CSE231/Assignment-1/README.md

 #### pwd

 The `pwd` command simply displays the current working directory of the Shell.
-It (mimics to) supports the following options:
+It supports the following options:

 - `-L`: Print the value of `$PWD` if it names the current working directory (default)
 - `-P`: Print the physical directory without any symbolic links